-1. Under Local Law 96 of 2018, employers with 15 or more employees are required to conduct annual anti-sexual harassment training for all employees.
+1. Under Local Law 96 of 2018, employers with 15 or more employees are required to conduct annual sexual harassment prevention training for all employees.
 Effective April 2019, employers have one year to implement the training for all employees and must ensure all employees are trained annually thereafter.
 The Commission will develop and share an online training to be available on its website that will satisfy this requirement in the coming months.
-Employers may also choose to provide their own annual anti-sexual harassment training for employees provided that it includes the following elements:
+Employers may also choose to provide their own annual sexual harassment prevention training for employees provided that it includes the following elements:

 Employers shall keep a record of all trainings, including a signed employee acknowledgement.
 These may be kept electronically.

-2. Under Local Law 95 of 2018, all employers in the City are required to conspicuously display anti-sexual harassment rights and responsibilities notices in both English (Legal size, Letter size) and Spanish (Legal size, Letter size) and distribute a factsheet to individual employees at the time of hire which may be included in an employee handbook.
+2. Under Local Law 95 of 2018, all employers in the City are required to conspicuously display sexual harassment prevention notices in both English (Legal size, Letter size) and Spanish (Legal size, Letter size) and distribute a factsheet to individual employees at the time of hire which may be included in an employee handbook.